corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/app-upgrade-notes.md

 ```

 {{< note >}}
-You may wish to update your kotlinOptions to use language level 1.2, to benefit from the new features.
-Apps targeting Corda 4
+To benefit from the new features, you may want to update your kotlinOptions to use language level 1.2.
+CorDapps targeting Corda 4
-may not at this time use Kotlin 1.3, as it was released too late in the development cycle
+may not at this time use Kotlin 1.3.
-for us to risk an upgrade.
-Sorry!
-Future work on app isolation will make it easier for apps to use newer Kotlin versions than
-the node itself uses.

 {{< /note >}}

-You should also ensure you’re using Gradle 4.10 (but not 5).
+You also need to check you’re using Gradle 4.10 (but not 5).
 If you use the Gradle wrapper, run:

 ```shell
 ./gradlew wrapper --gradle-version 4.10.3
 ```

-Otherwise just upgrade your installed copy in the usual manner for your operating system.
+Otherwise, upgrade your installed copy in the usual way for your operating system.

 {{< note >}}
-Platform Version 5 requires a different version of Gradle, so if you’re intending to upgrade past Platform Version 4 you may wish
+Platform version 5 requires a different version of Gradle, so if you’re intending to upgrade past platform version 4 you may wish
 to skip updating Gradle here and upgrade directly to the version required by Platform Version 5.
 You’ll still need to alter the version
 numbers in your Gradle file as shown in this section.
 See [Step 2.
 Update Gradle version and associated dependencies](#platform-version-5-gradle-changes)